Vonage-Community/tutorial-interactive_tutorials/tutorials/messages_api-node-sms/src/content/docs/06-whats-next.md

 title: What's Next?
 ---

-Please visit the <a href="https://developer.vonage.com" target="_blank">Vonage Developer Portal</a> for more tutorials.
+Please visit the <a href="https://developer.vonage.com" target="_blank">Vonage Developer Portal</a> to learn more about the Vonage APIs.

+> Right click to open URLs in a new tab